fgindraud/pdftalk/Readme.md

 Usage
 -----

-Starting the presentation tool is simple (no options for now):
+Starting the presentation tool is simple:
 ```
 pdftalk <pdf_document>
 ```